0xluminous/awesome-saito/README.md

 * [Saito Review: Fixing the Infura Problem for the Web3 | with David Lancashire](https://www.youtube.com/watch?v=eZUQU8vr_2Y)
 * [David Lancashire of Saito](https://www.youtube.com/watch?v=fCnj27Oq3to) discussion about scaling problem, fundraising, and the opportunity to move email, social networks, payment channels, and more to the blockchain.
 * [Solving the trilemma [with Saito's David Lancashire]](https://www.youtube.com/watch?v=SxbCGjjpXeI) Saito aims to solve market failures by incentivizing data sharing directly through the consensus mechanism.
+* [CryptoKings Saito](https://www.youtube.com/watch?v=wdmRs6ZjFTk) a look into the mind of David, his vision and what drives his ambition in the Crypto sphere

 ## Applications
 * [Saito Arcade](https://saito.io/arcade/) a dozen games built on Saito including poker, chess, blackjack and more